 At McMath Woods P.A., our attorneys became involved in environmental litigation around the time of the EPA’s founding, when we represented neighbors of the Vertac facility in Jacksonville, Arkansas – a facility that made herbicides during the Vietnam War.
 Vertac is now known as one of the nation’s most hazardous waste sites, due to the burial of dioxin-contaminated drums.

 Today, environmental litigation is even more complex as regulations change and accidents happen.
 If you’ve been injured as a result of preventable environmental pollution, you may have the right to seek compensation for your suffering.
-Our Little Rock environmental lawyers can help you achieve this.
+A Little Rock environmental lawyer may be able to help you achieve this.
 To learn more about your rights, let’s take a look at the ins and outs of environmental law.

 What Is Environmental Law?